emehrkay/Pypher/README.md

 * `operator(operator, value)` -- a simple way to add anything to the chain.
 All of the Pypher magic methods around assignments and math call this method.
 Note: the `other` needs to be a different Pypher instance or you will get a funky Cypher string.
 * `_` -- the current Pypher instance.
 This is useful for special edge cases.
 See `Property`
 * `apply_partial` -- adds the result of the Partial object to the given Pypher instance.
+* `append` -- will allow multiple `Pypher` instances to be combined into a single chain.

 #### Operators